MANAGEMENT

 -

-Challenging Behaviours: These may be a result of anxiety, pain, frustration, lack of sleep, or illness.
-Understand that all behaviour is communication; address them with appropriate strategies.
-Avoid additional medication / sedatives, until the source has been identified.
+Challenging Behaviours: Understand that all behaviour is communication.
+Any changes in behaviours can be due to anxiety, pain, frustration, lack of sleep, or illness.
+Address these with appropriate strategies and eliminate any medical issues.
+Avoid additional medication until the source has been identified.

-This site is for informational purposes only.
-For medical advice, please consult a professional.
+NB: This site is for informational purposes only.
+For medical advice, please always consult a professional.

-The clinical management for people living with Angelman Syndrome changes as they move through the different stages of life.
+The clinical management and support for people living with Angelman Syndrome changes as they move through the different stages of life.

 -